OutlawCecil/Outlaw-2FA/README.md

 - ZXing for QR code generation
 - Jetpack Compose including Compose UI, Material 3, and lifecycle-aware state collection.
 - Kotlin Coroutines
-- Android ViewModel + StateFlow
+- Android ViewModel + StateFlow used for speed in some areas.

 ---